-Travel through habitats of the world on the edge of Bristol with safari-style animal encounters & family activities at Wild Place
+Travel through habitats of the world on the edge of Bristol with safari-style animal encounters and child-friendly activities at Wild Place.

 Barefoot trails, sweeping meadows, large habitat-themed enclosures and woodland walks make for exciting outdoor adventures at Bristol’s Wild Place Project.
-A fairly new addition to the city’s extensive array of family attractions, Wild Place is an extension of Bristol Zoo Gardens which places emphasis on protecting threatened habitats around the world.
+Another of the city’s extensive array of family attractions, Wild Place is an extension of Bristol Zoo Gardens which places emphasis on protecting threatened habitats around the world.

 Content provided by Visit Bristol

 VisitEngland would like to invite you to take part in a short survey about our website, it should take no more than a couple of minutes.

 If you already have an account, log in.